 Even Isaac ‘the Smuggler’ Addison, landlord of Boulmer’s Fishing Boat Inn was in on the act.

 Many of the smugglers would make their way to Boulmer, from the wilds of Coquetdale and other border valleys, where numerous camouflaged distilleries were hidden in the hillsides out of the sight of the excise men.
 There were many scrapes and daring deeds involving the smugglers in their successful attempts to outwit the lawmen.

-Today the little village of Boulmer consists of stone houses clustred along a single street, some of which are holiday cottages.
+Today, the little village of Boulmer consists of stone houses clustered along a single street, some of which are holiday cottages.
 There’s also a lifeboat station and of course the Fishing Boat Inn, though Isaac ‘the Smuggler’ has long since ceased to be the landlord.

 There was no church at Boulmer in times past with the nearest one being just inland at Longhoughton.
 We might wonder if the people of the village of Longhoughton also took part in the disreputable activity of smuggling given one local vicar’s opinion of its inhabitants.

 The Reverend George Doncan who was the vicar at Longhouhton from 1696 to 1719 certainly held a very low regard for his parishioners recording his opinion of each one in the parish register with Latin phrases such as ‘nequissimus homo’ (most worthless man); ‘omni modo nequam’ (in every sense worthless); ‘malos malorum’ (vile of the vile); ‘viles ebriosa peccat’ (a vile, drunken, female sinner); ‘improbus Hibernicus miles‘ (a dishonest Irish soldier).